iamkanishka/Jasmine-Karma_testing/Readme.md

 17. ToBeTruthy and tobeFalsy Matcher and the difference between them - Jasmine Testing
 18. Negating Matcher.
 Invert the matchers using Not in Jasmine Testing.
 19. toBeUndefined and toBeDefined Matchers.
 When to use these matchers in Jasmine Testing Framework.
-20. Understand toBeNull Matcher - Jasmine Testing Framework
+20. Understand toBeNull Matcher - Jasmine Testing Framework.
+21. toContain Matcher to find element in an array or substring in a string - Jasmine Testing